 De Villiers' work has been published and featured in Le Monde (FR), Internazionale (IT), Bodoï (FR), Canal BD (FR), Neue Zürcher Zeitung (CH), Tages-Anzeiger (CH), Süddeutsche Zeitung (DE), Der Tagesspiegel (DE), Between 10and5 (ZA), Bitterkomix (ZA), i-Jusi Magazine (ZA), ComicArtAfrica (ZA), Artthrob (ZA), Bookdash (ZA), Art South Africa (ZA), Mail & Guardian (ZA), Business Day (ZA), VISI Magazine (ZA), ELLE Decor (ZA).

 Karlien de Villiers.
 Eeny, Meeny, Miny, Moe.
 2019.
 Watercolor, ink and gouache on paper.
 100 x 70 cm.

 Karlien de Villiers was born in Cape Town, South Africa in 1975.
 She studied Graphic Design and Illustration at Stellenbosch University and started her career as a designer at Garth Walker's Orange Juice Design Studio at Ogilvy & Mather advertising agency in Cape Town.
 In 2006 she received an MA in Information Design from Pretoria University.
-She was a full-time Lecturer in Visual Communication Design at Stellenbosch University from 2006 to 2017, and currently lectures part-time in Design and Coordinates the Honours Illustration Course at the Department of Visual Arts, Stellenbosch University.
+She was a full-time Lecturer in Visual Communication Design at Stellenbosch University from 2006 to 2017, and currently lectures Design and Illustration, and Coordinates the Honours Illustration Course at the Department of Visual Arts, Stellenbosch University.